Policies, Procedures & Statutory Documentation

 Music schools and ensembles across Leeds

-We already have a variety of students who are members of ensembles such as City of Leeds Youth Orchestra, LS18 Rocks and PJC Music School but many of these connections have taken place through pre-existing student connections.
+We already have a variety of students who are members of ensembles such as Opera North Youth Chorus, City of Leeds Youth Orchestra, LS18 Rocks and PJC Music School but many of these connections have taken place through pre-existing student connections.
 Over the coming year, we hope to build our connections with external organisations through co-ran events which will both boost our student offer and intake for these organisations.

 Alongside this, we are attempting to further develop our relationships with local schools and hope that in the coming months, we can start to plan and deliver concerts across schools in the West Leeds area.